fabaff/mqtt-panel/README.md

 1. Make sure that your MQTT broker/server is running and listening.
 Use `./mqtt-server.py` for the websockets example or setup your MQTT broker for websockets support.
-2. Launch `./runner.sh` which will start the node server incl. the web socket on port 3000.
+2. Launch `./runner.sh` which will start the node server on port 3000 for the standard node.js example.
 3. Start the `./test-messages.py` script to publish test messages if you have no other source for messages.
 4. Open `index.html` for the node version or `index-ws.html` for the websockets